surely-you/notes-on-st-code/deconvolution.py.md

 Before looking at the tissue, we must "teach" the model our cell types.
 This requires high-quality scRNA-seq data where every cell is already labeled.
 This code segment is the "Learning Phase" (Reference Signature Estimation) of the cell2location pipeline.
 It uses Negative Binomial (NB) regression to transform a raw scRNA-seq atlas into a clean dictionary of cell-type signatures
 * **Negative Binomial distribution (NBD)**: probability distribution used to model count data
   * biological data is "noisy."
 In real tissue samples, we see that the variance is often much higher than the mean ($Var > Mean$).
 This is called **overdispersion**.
-NBD adds a second parameter to account for this extra "noise."
+The NB distribution adds a "dispersion parameter" that allows the model to stretch and account for this extra noise.
-  * **The "Zero" Problem**: Count data is strictly non-negative.
-You can't have $-5$ counts of a gene.
+  * **The "Zero" Problem**: Count data is strictly non-negative, cuz u can't have $-5$ counts of a gene.
 NB handles the "long tail" of low-expression genes (where many spots have 0 counts) much better than a standard Bell Curve (Normal distribution).
-* *CELL_TYPE_COL = "cell_type"*: a string that must match a column name in the sc_ref.obs (the metadata table of your scRNA-seq atlas).
-  * Why it matters: During the Reference Training phase, cell2location needs to calculate an average "expression fingerprint" for every category of cell.
-If this variable is wrong, the model won't know which cells are "T-cells" vs. "Ductal cells," and it won't be able to build the dictionary it needs to decode the spatial spots.
+  * source (warning: contains very mathy math): https://www.datacamp.com/tutorial/negative-binomial-distribution
 ```

-CELL_TYPE_COL   = "cell_type"    # The 'ground truth' labels in your scRNA-seq data
+CELL_TYPE_COL   = "cell_type"    # column in sc_ref.obs with cell type labels
 EPOCHS_REF      = 250            # Number of training iterations for the reference

 def train_reference_model(sc_ref: ad.AnnData):

+# that package we imported earlier
 # Filter genes to reduce noise (removing genes expressed in too few cells)
     selected = filter_genes(sc_ref, cell_count_cutoff=5, cell_percentage_cutoff2=0.03,
                             nonz_mean_cutoff=1.12)
     sc_ref = sc_ref[:, selected].copy()